arancauchi/dark-past/greely.md

 For more than four months, they would live in total darkness.

-When the sun finally returned in March 1882, the men were eager to explore.

-Greely sent two teams north, competing to set a new record.

-Lieutenant James Lockwood and his team pushed four miles closer to the North Pole than any human before them.

-They had done it.
-The record belonged to America.
+When the sun returned, the mission was a success.
+They had broken records.
 Spirits were high.
-The mission was a success.

 Now they just had to wait for the resupply ship to take them home.